 - An open data model that rapidly integrates various information sources to present a full visualization of the customer journey.
 Companies must now bring an immense amount of information together to make smart, real-time decisions (something human beings are incapable of doing).
 This is where AI, machine learning, and contextual analytics come into play.
 This is how your contact center will be able to see that Becky tweeted about poor service five minutes ago, and that she engaged in three web chat sessions the week prior.
 The integration of AI with Becky’s smart vehicle enables you to see statistics like speed and traffic to maximize her service experience.
 An open data model enables organizations to truly capitalize on big data to make impactful, real-time decisions that transform the individual customer experience.

-Note the emphasis on contextual analytics: real-time contextual analytics are needed to continually transform individual experiences as well as handle today’s large volume of different interactions (our Director of Customer and Team Engagement Laura Bassett does a great job breaking down contextual analytics vs. traditional analytics in this blog).
+Note the emphasis on contextual analytics: real-time contextual analytics are needed to continually transform individual experiences as well as handle today’s large volume of different interactions.

 The future of customer experience will be supported by a next-gen digital platform that’s capable of seamlessly converging UC, contact center, and AI.
 Long gone are the days of proprietary schemes.
 Long live digital, automated, data-driven experiences!